 Edit & Pitch Your Novel

-This course helps you to edit and polish your novel and prepare your pitch package for agents and publishers.
-It's suitable for anyone with a complete first draft in hand and a desire to get the best out of it.
+Suitable for anyone with a complete first draft, this online course helps you edit and polish your novel and prepare your pitch package for agents and publishers.

 Get your novel ready for submission